vcursor

 If Emacs has set the variable window-system to nil, vcursor will

-assume that overlays cannot be displayed in a different face,
+assume that overlays cannot be displayed in a different face, and

-in Emacs 19.29.
-Unlike the old-fashioned overlay arrow (as used
+to show its position.
+Unlike the old-fashioned overlay arrow (as

-by debuggers), this appears between existing text, which can
+used by debuggers), this appears between existing text, which can

 make it hard to read if you're not used to it.
 (This seemed the